Welcome to OpenOffice development!

 Please note that we are using a Subversion/Bugzilla integration, e.g. when you are committing something and mention the bugzilla issue in the commit summary, then this bugzilla issue gets automatically updated with some short info about the change.
 The recommended notation to mention e.g. issue 1234 is to use a #i1234# at the start of the commit message summary.

 Developer builds are not official releases and may be unstable.
 But they can be useful to download for those who need early access to builds, but who do not want to compile their own build.
+They are announced and discussed only on the development list, as they are not production builds.
+Apache OpenOffice currently has two types of development builds: those generated by buildbots, and those manually generated/built.

 Also, please see the Planning Area of the Project Wiki for additional information on current and future releases.